How To Divide Property During A Divorce

 - Vehicles and other personal possessions

-- Pensions and retirement accounts, including 401(k)s and stock
+- Pensions and retirement accounts, including 401(k)s and stocks

-It does not matter which spouse bought the asset, earned the retirement, or which spouse’s name is on the deed or title — the only relevant consideration is when the asset or property was purchased and when the compensation and benefits were earned.
+It does not matter which spouse bought the asset or earned the retirement, or which spouse’s name is on the deed or title – the only relevant consideration is when the asset or property was purchased and when the compensation and benefits were earned.

 The only exception to property and assets being classified as marital property is if one spouse individually received a gift or inheritance, or when the spouse used clearly identifiable funds already existing prior to the marriage to purchase an item during the marriage.
 When there is doubt whether an asset should be included as community property, it is presumed that it is community property – the party claiming otherwise bears the burden.

-Call me toll-free at 888-548-1421 for an initial consultation or contact me, a Bexar County divorce lawyer, online.
+Call me at 210-775-1140 for an initial consultation or contact me, a Bexar County divorce lawyer, online.
 I will fight to protect your rights and interest in the property accumulated throughout your marriage.